 Earlier this month, during one of my runs, I spotted a beautiful mirror, in a skip, outside the flower shop.
 I took a photo for my “Today’s run” series.
 But, then, I remembered Denise Agosto’s beautiful post about an abandoned coin on the pavement.
 In the post, she reflects on how the fear of the … Continue reading May 2020 round-up

 Today, I would like to share with you three podcast episodes.
 While discussing issues related to COVID-19, they actually offer great insight about consumer psychology, and about the limitations of technology.
 Why we stockpile(d) toilet paper In episode 34 the “It's all just a bunch of BS” podcast, Caroline Roux discusses decision making in … Continue reading Podcast recommendations: Why we stockpile(d) toilet paper; Why tracing COVID-19 with an app is tricky; and Why automated recommendations technology is struggling

 I secured a small grant to investigate UK residents’ perceptions of contact tracing apps.
 I am just waiting for ethical approval, before I can start collecting data via interviews and, after that, a survey.
 In the meantime, I am checking the latest published research on related topics.
-Based on my previous work, I know … Continue reading Can the health locus of control help us understand who will download and use contact tracing apps?
+Based on my previous work, I know that … Continue reading Can the health locus of control help us understand who will download and use contact tracing apps?

 At the time of writing, the UK Government is testing a contact tracing app.
 Contact tracing apps are seen as key in enabling an easing of lockdown measures, but are effective only if a majority of citizens use it.
 And that, in turn, could vary with the app’s features.
 A team of researchers at … Continue reading Early results suggest that UK residents would trust and use NHS contact tracing app